suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ## AES Key Wrap Example with Fetch + Copy Directives {#example-AES-KW-copy}

-The following SUIT manifest requests a parser to fetch the encrypted payload and to stores it.
+The following SUIT manifest requests a parser to fetch the encrypted payload and to store it.
 Then, the payload is decrypted and stored into another component with the suit-directive-copy directive.
-This approach works well on constrained devices with execute-in-place flash memory.
+This approach works well on constrained devices with XIP flash memory.

 The SUIT manifest in diagnostic notation (with line breaks added for readability) is shown here: